TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-rate-limit-oas.md

 The configuration above is a complete and valid Tyk OAS API Definition that you can import into Tyk to try out the Per-endpoint Rate Limiter middleware.

+## Configuring the middleware in the API Designer

+Configuring per-endpoint rate limits for your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow these steps:

+#### Step 1: Add an endpoint

+From the **API Designer** add an endpoint that matches the path and method to which you want to apply the middleware.

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-endpoints.png" alt="Tyk OAS API Designer showing no endpoints created" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-add-endpoint.png" alt="Adding an endpoint to an API using the Tyk OAS API Designer" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-middleware.png" alt="Tyk OAS API Designer showing no middleware enabled on endpoint" >}}

+#### Step 2: Select the Rate Limit middleware

+Select **ADD MIDDLEWARE** and choose **Rate Limit** from the *Add Middleware* screen.

+{{< img src="/img/dashboard/api-designer/tyk-oas-go-plugin.png" alt="Adding the Rate Limit middleware" >}}

+#### Step 3: Configure the middleware

+You must provide the path to the compiled plugin and the name of the Go function that should be invoked by Tyk Gateway when the middleware is triggered.

+{{< img src="/img/dashboard/api-designer/tyk-oas-go-plugin-config.png" alt="Configuring the per-endpoint custom plugin" >}}

+#### Step 4: Save the API

+Select **ADD MIDDLEWARE** to save the middleware configuration.
+Remember to select **SAVE API** to apply the changes.